Racial Justice

 5X

-Black Americans are incarcerated in state prisons at nearly five times the rate of whites.
-Latinx people are 1.3 times as likely to be incarcerated as non-Latinx whites.
+Black Americans are incarcerated at five times the rate of whites.
+American Indians are incarcerated at 4.2 times the rate of whites and Latino people are 2.4 times as likely to be incarcerated as non-Latino whites.